pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 - **Do we need to start with a question?**
 Yes, and this question has to be relevant about human behavior.
 Remember that this course is not data-driven, so please do not start with a cool dataset and then see what to do with it.
 In general, good research questions can be answered with a yes/no answer or with a number.
 For example: "are emotional tweets retweeted more often?" or "is there a correlation between Twitter misspelling frequency and unemployment?".
 Questions that start with "how" or "what" are usually not good, like "how do people use TikTok?" or "what is Austria's favorite Pokemon?".
 - **Can we change the question or project topic?**
 Only before you present your project.
-Your project presentation has to include your question and you cannot change it afterwards.
-If you have problems regarding methods or data, you should document that in your project report, but not change the question because of that.
+Your project presentation has to include your question, and you cannot change it afterwards.
+If you have problems regarding methods or data, you should document that in your project report, but do not change the question because of that.
 - **What if some dataset or model turns out to work differently than we planned?**
-This can always happen and there is no problem with changing some plans about the data retrieval or analysis, as long as you document these well in your report and argue about the changes.
-What you cannot change is the question and motivation of your project or do arbitrary, unjustified changes to the plan.
+This can always happen, and there is no problem with changing some plans about the data retrieval or analysis, as long as you document these well in your report and argue about the changes.
+What you cannot change is the question and motivation of your project, or make arbitrary, unjustified changes to the plan.
 - **What if we don't get "nice" results or don't fit our expectations?**
 As long as you followed your plan, the particular results that you get will not factor into the grade.
 If you get a negative result or a surprising answer, comment on that in the conclusion section and reflect on it in your critique section.
-Follow our recommendations and feedback during the course and comment on them in your report if some reason you couldn't follow them.
+Follow our recommendations and feedback during the course, and comment on them in your report if, for some reason, you couldn't follow them.
 - **Do we have to use data in the project?**
-Not necessarily, this project can be simulation or data based.
-Critical discussions are welcome in the last part of the project and theoretical motivations in the first one, but make sure that your project has an empirical and quantitative core.
+Not necessarily, this project can be simulation or data-based.
+Critical discussions are welcome in the last part of the project and theoretical motivations in the first one, but ensure that your project has an empirical and quantitative core.
 - **Can we use a statistical method or model not covered by the course?**
 Yes, but make sure that you understand it well.
-Don't use a method just because someone told you to do so (for example on stack exchange) or because everyone in your field is using it, think critically and make sure that you don't just run some software and get a magical p-value or something like that.
-You should also briefly explain this method in your report, cite relevant references about it, and explain why you chose to use it.
+Don't use a method just because someone told you to do so (for example, on Stack Exchange) or because everyone in your field is using it; think critically and make sure that you don't just run some software and get a magical p-value or something like that.
+You should also briefly explain this method in your report, cite relevant references, and explain why you used it.
 - **How can we share our code and data with you?**
-You can share code and data by setting up a Github repository and including a link in your report.
-You will get extra points if the repository is well documented and might help other people in their analyses!
+You can share code and data by setting up a GitHub repository and including a link in your report.
+You will get extra points if the repository is well documented, and it might help other people in their analyses!
 - **Can I use a proprietary dataset I cannot share?**
-That's OK if it answers your question well but you won't qualify to get extra points for open science practices.
-I often run the code of projects myself and I cannot do that if you can't share the dataset.
+That's OK if it answers your question well, but you won't qualify to get extra points for open science practices.
+I often run the code of projects myself, and I cannot do that if you can't share the dataset.
 - **Do I have to use social media data or other Internet-related data?**
 No, but your data has to be relevant to a question about Computational Modelling of Social Systems.